dannykopping/DebuggingChecklist/web-debug.md

     * Be sure to disable any caching technologies to ensure you're always looking at the most recent data, and that your _actual_ code is executing every time (not some cached version).
     * Have you tried turning it off & on again? =)
   5. **Blame your language.**
     * Is the code you're debugging very complex or novel?
-Maybe it's a bug (highly likely)
+Maybe it's a bug in your language (highly unlikely)
     * Always break the problem down into as small a piece as you can - it's probably you
   6. **Blame the world.**
     * Have you tried logging a bug?